telerik/justmock-docs/basic-usage/mock/must-be-called.md

 # Must Be Called

 The `MustBeCalled` method is used to assert that a call to a given method or property is made during the execution of a test.
+If the arranged method or property is never called during the test, `Mock.Assert(mock)` throws an `AssertFailedException` and the test fails.

+Chain `MustBeCalled()` at the end of a `Mock.Arrange` call.
+After the Act step, call `Mock.Assert(mock)` to verify all `MustBeCalled` arrangements were satisfied.

 In this article you will find various examples of the `MustBeCalled` usage, for which we will be using the following class: